DannaShirley/limitless-flows-blueprint/blueprint/index.md

 ***An important note here on ‘Transfer to ACD’ blocks in the flow*** - You can see that exception handling throughout the flow sends the conversation to an ‘Escalated’ queue via a ‘Transfer to ACD’ block.
 This ‘Escalated’ queue should be replaced with the Agent queue that you want conversations to go if the ‘Limitless Expert' state hits a problem or if the Expert Crowd are unable to help the customer.

 ![](images/006.png)
-##### **Submit the Question to Limitless:**
+##### Submit the Question to Limitless
 Next, we have another Call Data Action using the ‘Limitless Push Question’ action.
 This submits the Customer’s question to the Limitless SmartCrowd platform, and it becomes visible to Experts in the GigCX Crowd.
-In the integration the Genesys Conversation ID and Limitless Message ID are exchanged.
+In the integration the Genesys CloudConversation ID and Limitless Message ID are exchanged.

 ![](images/007.png)
-##### **Enter The Loop:**
+##### Enter The Loop
 After successfully submitting the customer question to Limitless the ‘Limitless Expert’ flow prepares to enter a loop.
 The Loop itself performs two functions:

 1. To monitor the customer side of the conversation - detecting and submitting additional Customer dialogues to Limitless.